Plus 7 other celebs — including Kanye West, 50 Cent, and Toni Braxton — who have struggled to manage their money

 In 2015, the “Get Rich or Die Tryin’” rapper, whose real name is Curtis Jackson, filed for bankruptcy, citing $36 million in debt.
-That same year, he was ordered to pay $7 million to Lastonia Leviston who sued him for posting a sex tape.
-Fortunately for Jackson, his bankruptcy case was discharged after he was able to pay his debtors back ahead of schedule.
+That same year, he was ordered to pay $7 million to Lastonia Leviston, who sued him for posting a sex tape.
+Jackson’s bankruptcy case was discharged after he was able to pay his debtors back ahead of schedule.

-Relying on her financial advisor Peter Gounis of Berdon may have been a big mistake for Rihanna.
-The singer lost $9 million in one year after she claims he encouraged her to buy a Beverly Hills home for $7.5 million when she was actually running out of money.
-Gounis denied allegations of negligence, breach of contract and other charges in the suit and filed a motion asking the judge to dismiss the case.
+Rihanna claims that she lost $9 million in a single year, after her financial advisor Peter Gounis encouraged her to buy a new Beverly HIlls home for $7.5 million when she was actually running out of money.
+Gounis denied allegations of negligence, breach of contract, and other charges in the suit, and filed a motion asking the judge to dismiss the case.
 The two parties eventually resolved their differences.

 Erratic behavior and wild spending habits are among the reasons that Lohan has reportedly been on the brink of bankruptcy for years.
 Multiple arrests and pricey stints in rehab have also taken a toll on the actress’ bank accounts.

-Like some of the world’s most powerful men do, West took to Twitter in 2016 to declare his $53 million personal debt.
-A string of events including an atypical release of his Life of Pablo album and a lousy debut of his Yeezy Season 3 line both contributed to Mr. Kardashian’s downward cash spiral.
+Kim Kardashian’s eccentric husband took to Twitter in 2016 to declare his $53 million personal debt.
+A string of events including an atypical release of his Life of Pablo album and a lousy debut of his Yeezy Season 3 line both contributed to his downward cash spiral.